Abhishek9589/VenueKartTest/README.md

 ## 🌟 Overview

-VenueKart is a full-stack web application designed to revolutionize venue booking and event planning.
+VenueKart is a full-stack web application built to revolutionize venue booking and event planning.
 The platform provides a modern, user-friendly interface for customers to discover, compare, and book venues for various events while offering venue owners powerful tools to manage their properties and bookings.

 ### 🎯 Mission
 Making event planning effortless with verified venues and transparent pricing.